Inspect form field data

 .

-Use the PyPDFForm-generated JSON schema to validate the data used for filling a PDF form.
+You can use the PyPDFForm-generated JSON schema to validate the data used for filling a PDF form.

 Generate sample data